ididabo/WFPdataqualitycheck/README.md

 ```
 ## Requirements

 The application requires datasets with standard variable names.
-For more information on required variables, please see the in-app documentation or refer to [this guide](https://wfp-vam.github.io/RBD_FS_CH_guide_EN/combined-questionnaire-syntaxes-for-all-5-indicators.html).
+For more information on required variables, please see the in-app documentation or refer to [Surveydesigner](https://www.surveydesigner.vam.wfp.org/).

 ## Usage